 In the case of strings, a string S1 is less than another string S2 if the former one precedes the latter one according to a pure alphabetic order.
-Of course, the alphabetic order is used also for assessing when a string is greater than another one.
+Of course, Python uses the alphabetic order for assessing when a string is greater than another one.

-Note that similar operators (excluding in) can be used also for comparing numbers, as shown in Table 3.
-In this cases, the common mathematical numeric comparisons hold.
+Note that we can use similar operators (excluding in) for comparing numbers, as shown in Table 3.
+In this case, the standard mathematical numeric comparisons hold.